MaebhNiGhuairim/maebhs-assessed-project/README.md

 ### Edit & Delete Bookings
 Users have the ability to modify or cancel their bookings directly from their profile, providing flexibility in managing their class schedule.
 They are warned before deleting bookings.
 When they edit bookings, the date of their current booking is not available to them in the drop down.
 If they try to book a class they have already booked, they get a message saying they've already booked a class on that day.
 This prevents duplicate bookings.

+### Shape dividers
+I used shape dividers to improve the flow of the website.
+I would've used it more across the site if I had more time.